 When she finally let them go, all their eyes were filled with tears.
 Talia turned away and wiped at her wet face, then searched for where she had dropped her bag.
 It was gone.
 Glancing around her, she spotted Kel with it, as he secured it to the battered two-person saddle strapped to the dragon’s back.
 She hesitated a moment, then walked over to join them.

 Her eyes stinging, Talia turned away and forced herself to approach the dragon.
-She quickly rubbed her eyes as she caught Kel studying her.
+She hurriedly rubbed her eyes again as she caught Kel studying her.